RedpointArchive/Protogame.Template.PanningCamera/README.md

 Protogame "Panning Camera" Template
 ================================

+## **❗❗❗ Protogame has been sunset as of 1st Jan 2018 and is no longer supported or maintained.
+Please read the announcement for more information: [Sunsetting Protogame](https://medium.com/redpoint/sunsetting-protogame-a18e1f03af43). ❗❗❗**

 This template implements a 2D top-down game with a panning camera in Protogame.
 It covers the following topics:

 - How to load Ogmo editor levels